aeternity/state-channel-demo/TUTORIAL.md

 # Channel Lifecycle Example

+In this document describe the process of building a State Channel application on your own.
+For each step we will provide references to the code of the demo.
+Our implementation follows a Client-Server architecture but it is not required for all State Channel applications.

+## Step 0: Prerequesites
+When building a real world State Channel application it is strongly advised to host your own Aeternity [Node](https://docs.aeternity.io/en/stable/docker/).
+Following the Client-Server architecture, you will need two projects, one for each.

 ## Step 1: Initialize SDK
-Firstly we need an sdk instance for each participant
+Firstly we need an sdk instance for each participant We propose to separate business logic per service to increase readability and modularity of the code Therefore the following code is advised to reside in a file named `sdk.service.js`

 ### Initiator side (Similar to) Responder side
 ```js